 With the new normal in the GCC being received as unsettling to operators in the region, we foresee consolidation being a major theme across the restaurant industry — and that the biggest winner will be the group with the best acquisition strategy.

-Turning around sagging sales is possible with a holistic marketing strategy that reinforces (or reimagines) the brand and builds recognition from store-level merchandising to modernized neighborhood marketing to digital marketing.
+Turning around sagging sales is possible with a holistic marketing strategy that reinforces (or reimagines) the brand and builds recognition from store-level merchandising to modernized neighborhood marketing to digital and email marketing.